kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-42-expose-workloads-multiple-namespaces.md

 # Expose Workloads in Multiple Namespaces With a Single APIRule Definition

-This tutorial shows how to expose Service endpoints in multiple namespaces using APIGateway Controller.
+Learn how to expose Service endpoints in multiple namespaces.

 > [!WARNING]
 >  Exposing a workload to the outside world causes a potential security vulnerability, so be careful.
-In a production environment, secure the workload you expose with [OAuth2](../01-50-expose-and-secure-a-workload/01-50-expose-and-secure-workload-oauth2.md) or [JWT](../01-50-expose-and-secure-a-workload/01-52-expose-and-secure-workload-jwt.md).
+In a production environment, secure the workload you expose with [JWT](../../01-50-expose-and-secure-a-workload/v2alpha1/01-52-expose-and-secure-workload-jwt.md).

 ##  Prerequisites

-* Create three namespaces.
-Deploy two instances of the HTTPBin Service, each in a separate namespace.
-To learn how to do it, follow the [Create a Workload](../01-00-create-workload.md) tutorial.
-Reserve the third namespace for creating an APIRule.

-  > [!NOTE]
-  > Remember to enable automatic Istio sidecar proxy injection in each namespace.
-See [Enable Sidecar Injection for a Namespace](https://kyma-project.io/#/istio/user/tutorials/01-40-enable-sidecar-injection?id=enable-sidecar-injection-for-a-namespace).

-* [Set Up Your Custom Domain](../01-10-setup-custom-domain-for-workload.md).
+* You have deployed two workloads in different namespaces.
+* To use CLI instructions, you must install [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [curl](https://curl.se/).
+Alternatively, you can use Kyma dashboard.
+* You have [set up your custom domain](../../01-10-setup-custom-domain-for-workload.md).
 Alternatively, you can use the default domain of your Kyma cluster and the default Gateway `kyma-system/kyma-gateway`.

   > [!NOTE]
   > Because the default Kyma domain is a wildcard domain, which uses a simple TLS Gateway, it is recommended that you set up your custom domain for use in a production environment.